Mike Lamb: New York Mets

 On April 25, 2009, the New York Mets signed Lamb to a minor league contract.
-He spent the entire 2009 season in the minor leagues.
-He became a free agent after the 2009 season.
+He spent the entire 2009 season with the Triple-A Buffalo Bisons, batting .264 with five home runs and 53 RBI in 119 games.
+He became a free agent after the season.

 Florida Marlins

 On February 11, 2010, Lamb signed a minor league contract with the Florida Marlins, and was added to the Major League roster on April 3.
-On May 6, 2010, Lamb was designated for assignment, but was recalled to replace 4th outfielder Cameron Maybin on June 18.
+On May 6, 2010, Lamb was designated for assignment, and later cleared waivers before being sent to the Triple-A New Orleans Zephyrs on May 12.
+He was recalled to replace fourth outfielder Cameron Maybin on June 18.

-Camden Riversharks/Second Stint with Yankees
+Late career

 Lamb signed a minor league contract with the New York Yankees on June 22, 2011, after beginning the season with the Camden Riversharks of Atlantic League.
+In 45 games with the Riversharks he hit .320/.418/.515 with 7 home runs, 32 RBIs and 3 stolen bases.

 He was assigned to the Triple-A Scranton/Wilkes-Barre Yankees.